braubar/braubar-pi/README.md

 ![Braubar Control Screenshot](https://raw.githubusercontent.com/braubar/braubar-pi/master/docs/img/Braubar_Screenshot.png "Braubar control screenshot")

-Braubar shall be a control for a microbrewery.
-The idea comes from the current trend that taverns and pubs brew their own handcrafted beer.
-The idea of Braubar is to partially automate this process with consumer hardware.
-The costs shall be low and it should be easy to recreate the Braubar.
+Inspired by the current trend of Craft Beer, Braubar aims to make microbrewed beer accessible to everyone.
+The basic idea of Braubar is to partially automate the process of brewing - with affordable and widely available hardware.
+Aiming for easy adjustability, Braubar relies on open-source and economically efficient technology to recreate - or even enhance - the current microbrewing process.

 For more information and install manuals see: <http://braubar.github.io>